ismailyaqoob/Binary-Tree-Sort/README.md

 Project Description
 ---
-Implementation of Binary Tree Sort
+The project is of the implementation of Binary Tree Sort.

 Technology
 ---